samsquire/additive-guis/README.md

 }
 ```

-Run the layout engine:
+This prototype example (layout/layouter.py) uses constraint programming library ORTools to try place things into a Bootstrap grid.

 ```
 python layouter.py blog_post.json
 ```

-And we can produce the following HTML page:
+And we can produce the following HTML page from the aboe predicates.

 ![additive-gui-1.png](additive-gui-1.png)